 5. “A flurry of press coverage about uncoupling will not be seen or fully understood by most Consumers; however, sporadic but continuous coverage of new opportunities for negotiating commissions will eventually be heard by many.
 These opportunities will be amplified by stepped-up marketing from discounters who no longer will be constrained by anti-rebate laws or compulsion to offer commission splits.“

 While Brobeck admits that new regulations are unlikely to influence commission rates, it’s concerning to note his involvement in a campaign that seems to have more to do with propaganda.

 6. “Over time, average commission levels will decline but not for most successful, full-time agents and brokers.
 Many marginal agents, a large percentage of some two million licensed agents whose median annual gross income is less than $50,000, will feel pressure to cut commissions.
 Confident in their long-time success serving clients, well-established agents will not feel such pressure.”

 Commissions earned by top agents will not decline.
 Marginal agents with an anemic market share will feel pressure to reduce fees.

 7. “As marginal Agents increasingly have difficulty generating even modest incomes, a number will cease active practice.
 Their clients will then be available to established Agents whose expanding clientele will allow some reduction in commission levels while maintaining gross incomes.
 Overall, clients will receive better customer service.”

-Marginal Agents who are pressured to reduce fees “will cease active practice” and thus cannot provide concessions to Consumers.
+Marginal agents who are pressured to reduce fees “will cease active practice” thus cannot provide concessions to consumers.